Ortham/variety/flatpak-resources/README.md

 - The get_wallpaper script always returns the default wallpaper on GNOME 3
 - Wallpaper move to favourites causes a hang
+- Set EXIF Rating submenu dropdown is empty
+- AppIndicator -> Quote -> Copy to Clipboard does nothing
+    - Might be a Wayland issue?

 Some other issues that probably aren't Flatpak-specific:

 - Flickr photo download fails with an API key error
 - Google Earth View responds with a 404
 - Fails to parse the Nat Geo server-side response
+- AppIndicator -> Quote -> View at UNIX fortune program does nothing